etereman/-controller-documentation-control-types-/README.md

 All receivers must have the same settings.
 If the transmitter sends a radio signal to 5 receivers, then each receiver should have
     radio.v1.bits = 3 (4 < 5 < 8).

+`radio.v1.address=0;`
+Subchannel address for the receiver.
+    - If radio.v1.bits=1 then value in range from 0 to 1;
+    - If radio.v1.bits=2 then value in range from 0 to 3;
+    - If radio.v1.bits=3 then value in range from 0 to 7;
+    - If radio.v1.bits=4 then value in range from 0 to 15;

 </details>